Best Apps for Amazon Fire TV Stick

 Netflix – $9.99/month (two screens)

-Netflix is definitely must have for everyone who’s cut the cord.
+The Netflix app is definitely a must have for everyone who’s cut the cord.
 Netflix has the movies and TV shows that you’ll want to watch.
-And their original content (Stranger Things, Daredevil, Orange is the New Black, Bloodline, etc.) is some of the best entertainment out there.
+And their original content is some of the best entertainment out there.
+Stranger Things, Daredevil, Orange is the New Black and Bloodline are huge hits.
 Just take a look at the winners of the Golden Globes or Emmys.
 Netflix shows are kicking butt.

 Hulu – $7.99/month

 My wife is a big fan of the Shondaland shows (Grey’s Anatomy, Scandal, How to Get Away with Murder) and the Chicago shows (Chicago PD, Fire & Med) so I signed up for Hulu.
 The shows are available 1 day after they air on TV and that’s fine because we haven’t watched live TV in years.
-Hulu’s original content is also some of the most buzzed about content out there.
-We were really impressed with Shut Eye starring Jeffrey Donavan.
+Hulu also creates original shows and lots of them become the most buzzed about content out there.
+Shut Eye starring Jeffrey Donavan impressed my wife and I so much that we binged it in two days.

 CW – Free

 I’m a big fan of superhero shows and The CW has The Flash, Arrow, Supergirl & Legends of Tomorrow.
 The CW was smart enough to offer all of their content for free over the internet so not only am I a fan of their shows but I’m also impressed by their insight into the future of TV.
 Other networks have apps but you have to log in to them with your cable company account in order to watch the shows.
-That’s lame and short sighted.
+The network executives must know that’s lame and short sighted.

 YouTube – Free